y5systems/intmax2-contract/docs/index.md

 error periodIntervalZero()
 ```

-Emitted when the period interval is zero
+Error thrown when attempting to initialize with a zero period interval

+_This error is used to prevent invalid period configurations_

 ### ContributionRecorded